Donald Trump ‘Banned’ Talk Of Richard Nixon In White House, Report Says

 According to Bernstein, the talk was evidence that Trump was willing to undermine the American electoral system to illegally carry out a coup.

 In a piece for The Nation, Jeet Heer claimed that Trump’s aversion to Nixon is linked to fear of the former leader’s fate.
-This fear, Heer noted, comes as some Republicans break rank with U.S. leader after he retained a consistent grip on the party over the course of his first term.
+This fear, Heer noted, comes as some Republicans break rank with the U.S. leader after he retained a consistent grip on the party over the course of his first term.
 The columnist compared the GOP’s break to the abandonment of Nixon, who was forced to resign due to pressure from those within his own party.

 As The Inquisitr reported, Trump said last year during an appearance on Fox & Friends that he learned a lot from Nixon.
 The U.S. leader pointed to one lesson in particular — don’t fire people.